 Music: I'm not a big music person, but I like the Decemberists and Tchaikovsky.
 Folksy stuff and classical stuff in general, but I'm not a sophisticated consumer.

-Food: I'm not sure why this is important.
-I like all sorts of cuisines.
+Food: Food is less important than the company.
 I don't have a sweet tooth, I have a full set.
 Oh, and I don't drink alcohol.
 This is not for religious reasons, but because it tastes like poison, and no amount of sugar makes it taste like not-poison.

 The six things I would never WANT to do without are: